getraid/raspberrypi-led-node-and-webserver/README.md

 sudo sh script.sh
 ```
 ### Manual
+You effectively need to change the **thick** written parts, because they are depending on your setup (GPIO)

 1. SSH into your Pi via [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows or the Terminal on Linux / macOs (`ssh pi@your-pi-local-ip-adress:22`)
 2. To update the PI and the repositories itself -> `sudo apt-get update && upgrade --y`
 3. Install Node.js shown [here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) (I had Node 6.11.4 on my pi) or [here(german)](https://stefanreimers.wordpress.com/2017/03/18/node-js-auf-dem-raspberry-pi-zero-w/)